Ernie Chambers

 Ernest William Chambers (born July 10, 1937) is an American politician and civil rights activist who represented North Omaha's 11th District in the Nebraska State Legislature from 1971 to 2009 and again from 2013 to 2021.
 He could not run in 2020 due to term limits.

 Chambers is the longest-serving state senator in Nebraska history, having represented North Omaha for 46 years.
 For most of his career, Chambers was the only nonwhite senator.
-He is the only African-American to have run for governor and the first to have run for U.S. Senate in Nebraska history.
+He is the only African-American to have run for governor and the first to have run for the U.S. Senate in Nebraska history.
 For years he was the only openly atheist member of any state legislature in the United States.

 Early life

 Chambers was born in the Near North Side neighborhood of Omaha, Nebraska, to Malcolm Chambers, a local minister, and Lillian Chambers.
 His father's family originally came from Mississippi and his mother's family originally came from Louisiana.
 He has six siblings, who were all born in Omaha.

 In 1955, Chambers graduated from Omaha Tech High School.
 In 1959, he graduated from Creighton University with a B.A. in history, with minors in Spanish and philosophy.
 He attended Creighton University School of Law in the early 1960s and completed his degree in 1979.

 He refused to join the Nebraska State Bar Association, so was unable to practice law; in 2015, he explained his refusal on the grounds that he had earned the right to practice by passing law school, and should not have to pay the Bar Association dues as well.